numbat70/inclusion2021/index.md

   <p>The resulting website might look very different.</p>
 </blockquote>

-There is a lot under the term 'diversity':
+There is a lot under the terms 'Diversity and Inclusion':
 ![Diagram for Designing for diversity: size & shape, age, diets, culture and customs, language & communication abilities, education & training, income & social class, ethnicity, gender & sexuality, disability](/images/d-and-i.jpg)

 <hr class="big">

 ## The inclusion calendar for 2021

-<p>Have a look at <a href="/images/CIPD-inclusion-calendar-2021.pdf" target="_blank">the inclusion calendar for 2021</a> from the CIPD (Chartered Institute of Personnel and Development).
+<p>Have a look at <a href="https://scotentsd.github.io/inclusion/images/CIPD-inclusion-calendar-2021.pdf" target="_blank">the inclusion calendar for 2021</a> from the CIPD (Chartered Institute of Personnel and Development).
 This will be helpful to create events all year round.</p>

 <hr class="big">